LigoBV/LigoInvoiceTemplate/README.md

 # LigoInvoiceTemplate
-A simple tempolate to generate ligo invoices
+A simple template to generate ligo invoices